Akuu426/fetch-GitHub-repos/README.md

 # React + Vite

-This is a vite + react project that to aims to take advantage of both vite and react framework libraries to fetch a GitHub repository.
+This is a vite + react project that to aim to take advantage of both vite and react framework libraries to fetch a GitHub repository.

 # GitHub Repo Fetcher - React App